 I’m 36 years old, have a wife and 3 kids, and 3 life insurance policies!

 Who Am I & What Does Huntley Wealth Offer?

 On a personal note…

-I’m Chris Huntley, the owner of Huntley Wealth & Insurance Services, and at the time of writing this article, I’m 36 years old!
-I personally own 3 life insurance policies (all term), totaling over $2 million of coverage, so not only do I “practice what I preach,” but I’ve got some awesome insider tips for you in this article.
+To give you some insight, I personally own 3 term life insurance policies totaling over $2 million in coverage, so not only do I “practice what I preach,” but I’ve got some awesome insider tips for you.